-Licensed nurse employed by a contracted entity
+Licensed Nurse employed by a contracted entity.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).
+Service Type:

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not

+specified in statute.

+Service Title:

 Companion Care

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4: